At a Glance

 Some tips for your application 🫡

-Tailor Your CV: Make sure your CV highlights your clinical experience and relevant qualifications as a Nurse, Physiotherapist, Occupational Therapist, or Paramedic.
-Emphasize any experience you have with assessments or working in a similar role.
+Tailor Your CV: Make sure your CV highlights your relevant qualifications and experience as a Nurse, Physiotherapist, Occupational Therapist, or Paramedic.
+Emphasise your clinical knowledge and any experience with assessments or working with disabilities.

-Craft a Compelling Cover Letter: Write a cover letter that showcases your passion for providing empathetic and inclusive services.
-Mention specific examples of how your clinical knowledge can contribute to the role of Clinical Assessor.
+Craft a Compelling Cover Letter: Write a cover letter that showcases your passion for the role of Clinical Assessor.
+Mention specific skills that align with the job description, such as your ability to provide empathetic service and manage diverse caseloads.

-Proofread Your Application: Before submitting, carefully proofread your application materials.
-Check for spelling and grammatical errors, and ensure that all information is clear and concise.
-A polished application reflects your professionalism.
+Proofread Your Application: Before submitting, carefully proofread your application for any spelling or grammatical errors.
+A polished application reflects your attention to detail, which is crucial in a role that requires comprehensive assessments.

 How to prepare for a job interview at Donard Recruitment